slgrobotics/wifi_logger_visualizer/README.md

 The `/wifi/overlay` topic can be used by RViz2 to view complete information about the connection, using [rviz_2d_overlay_plugins package](https://github.com/teamspatzenhirn/rviz_2d_overlay_plugins).

+**Note:** the Logger's overlay may conflict with [Battery Display](https://github.com/slgrobotics/robots_bringup/blob/main/Docs/Sensors/BatteryStateBroadcaster.md#displaying-battery-state-data-in-rviz2) - they are both configured by default to reside in upper left corner of RViz2.
+Resolve this conflict by modifying *vertical_distance* value.

 ### WiFi Visualizer Node

 The visualizer node creates cost maps from the collected data: